A2U8C/DS164_A2M/README.md

 4. The officer can create the new zone by providing the details like type of zone and radius of zone(in meters).

-## 2. Staff Management / Hierarchy
+## 2. Staff Management / Hierarchy:
 ![Hierarchy](Images/tree.PNG)
 - The Forest department hierarchy is divided into various sub-levels which consists of :
         1. DCF/DFO (Deputy Conservator of Forests or Divisional Forest Officer) at Division Level